-Biomarkers are substances in the body that can be identified in a laboratory test and can provide information about a change in the body, an illness or its course.
-One example is human chorionic gonadotropin (HCG), which can be detected in the blood and urine during pregnancy.
-It enables doctors to determine whether you are pregnant and how far advanced you are.
+Biomarkers are substances in the body that can be identified in laboratory tests.
+Biomarkers can indicate a change in the body, a condition, or provide information on normal biological processes or on the course of a disease.
+One example of a biomarker is human chorionic gonadotropin (hCG), a hormone that can be detected in the blood and urine during pregnancy.
+It can confirm a pregnancy and to determine the age of a fetus.

 CdtB antibodies as IBS biomarkers

-The theory has long existed that IBS arises as a result of a gastrointestinal infection.
-During such an infection, the triggering bacteria form poisons.
-The immune system can then produce antibodies against the bacterial toxins.
+It is believed that IBS may occur as a result of a gastrointestinal infection.
+During an infection, bacteria form poisons, also called toxins.
+The immune system then produces antibodies against the bacterial toxins.
 It is believed that in patients with IBS, these antibodies not only bind the bacterial toxins, but also attack the body's own tissue.
-Such a process is called an autoimmune reaction.
-Such antibodies have been increasingly detected, especially in IBS patients who suffer from diarrhea (IBS-D).
-Nevertheless, this does not seem to be the final breakthrough because around half of those affected do not have an anti-CdtB marker in their blood.
-In addition, the test could not differentiate between IBS and celiac disease (gluten intolerance).

 Biomarker combinations for IBS

 It’s also possible to look at a collection of different biomarkers at the same time.
 These biomarker panels might give clues about the likelihood of IBS.